Engineering Assessment of Onshore Pipeline Gathering Systems

 Upon completion of the course, participants will be eligible to receive 1.4 CEUs.

 Project managers, pipeline engineers and maintenance personnel who are involved or responsible for the maintenance, inspection, assessment and repair of pipeline systems.

-Bryan Melan has 40 years of experience in mechanical and structural engineering and project management in the upstream and midstream oil & gas industries, including 27 years specializing in pipeline integrity management and engineering with Sunoco Logistics and, for 16 years, with Marathon Oil, where he was most recently Pipeline Integrity Subject Matter Expert for Marathon’s worldwide assets.
-Bryan is currently owner and principal engineer at Tide Water Integrity Services LLC, an engineering consultancy providing expertise on pipeline and fixed equipment structural integrity engineering: risk assessment, inspection, data integration, data validation, asset fitness-for-service and design life-extension analyses for fixed equipment such as pipelines, process piping, pressure vessels, and tanks.
-He is also currently engaged to provide expert witness services in new pipeline construction and patent infringement litigation.
+Bryan Melan, PE has over 41 years of experience in mechanical and structural engineering and project management in the upstream and midstream oil & gas industries, including 28 years specializing in pipeline integrity management and engineering.
+He was formerly with Amoco Production and Sun Pipe Line Company, and retired from Marathon Oil in 2015, where he was most recently Pipeline Integrity Subject Matter Expert for Marathon’s worldwide assets.
+Bryan is currently owner and principal engineer at Tide Water Integrity Services LLC, an engineering consultancy providing advice and expertise on pipeline and fixed equipment structural integrity engineering: risk assessment, inspection, data integration, data validation, asset fitness-for-service, repairs, and design life-extension analyses for pipelines, process piping, pressure vessels, and tanks.
+He has also been engaged to provide expert witness services in new pipeline construction routing and patent infringement litigation.